atlassian/react-beautiful-dnd/docs/guides/virtual-lists.md

 # Virtual lists

-`react-beautiful-dnd` supports drag and drop with virtual lists and connected virtual lists.
+`react-beautiful-dnd` supports drag and drop within and between virtual lists.
 This lets you have fantastic performance with very large data sets.
 As a general rule, you will want to start using a virtual list when your list size is more than 500 items.

 ## Background: what are virtual lists?